 I may try that technique, in a version 3 of this script, to see if I can improve the look of the GUI in the area of the scale widget.

-In summary, I think I have found a set of 'techniques' and 'work-arounds' that may allow me to contruct some pretty good-looking 'themed' Tk GUI's --- on Linux even, everybody's step-child, it seems.
+In summary, I think I have found a set of 'techniques' and 'work-arounds' that may allow me to contruct some pretty good-looking 'themed' Tk GUI's --- on Linux even, the software developers' step-child, it seems.

 To return to a previously visited web page location, click on the